fadyehabamer/Ecommerce-Reactjs-Website/README.md

 <hr>

 ### 📥 For installation
-**open your Text Editior inside the project folder and hit this command**
+**open the CLI in your Text Editior inside the project folder and hit this command**

 ```npm
 npm install